-A data-tags repository shares data in accordance with sensitivity of data at hand.
-Sensitivity of data is pre-assigned which allows information sharing in accordance with the security level of the requestor.
+A data-tags repository shares data in accordance with the sensitivity of the data at hand.
+The sensitivity of data is pre-assigned which allows information sharing in accordance with the security level of the requestor.
 A data-tag repository is proven to assure compliance with the policies connected to the data tag, whether it be policies designed to comply with a certain law or ensure controlled data transmissions towards public requests.

 Impact level assessments / publicly available information or data scaling to different levels of confidential